open-company/developer-onboarding/README.md

 If the job is general purpose utility computing with no language feature or library advantages, we use [Clojure and ClojureScript](#tools) as our default.

-## Process Priorities

-Production code gets tested.
-Tests run in [continuous integration (CI)](https://en.wikipedia.org/wiki/Continuous_integration).
-Not all code needs all kinds of tests (unit, integration, system, acceptance, ...).
-Pragmatism still rules and strict [test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) is not important to us (we prefer our own acronym of TDD, thinking-driven development), but automated test development is a core skill of all our developers and test automation is a key consideration in code reviews.

-All services do their best to trap and report errors.
-Error handling and alerting is a key consideration in code reviews.

-Deployment is automated.
-It’s not done until it ships with automated deployment.
-It ships as soon as possible.
-Risk is mitigated by shipping small changes  incrementally.

-All developers write documentation.
-Documentation is part of code review: did the appropriate docs get created and updated for the addition/change?

-Documentation is well-organized.
-Even when good docs exist, if the person that needs them doesn’t know where they are or that they exist, they do no good.

-Code is documented.
-Comments are good!
-It’s always critical to comment on why this code is doing what it’s doing.
-It’s also important to comment on what the code is doing, when that’s not completely obvious.

 ## System Architecture